 Firstly, shut off the water supply at the main.
 This is typically out the front of your home either on the street or in your yard, or inside the bathroom or laundry for apartments and townhouses.
 Turn on your tap to get rid of excess water sitting in the pipe.

-If the water is leaking down the tap itself, the issue is your o-ring.
+If the water is leaking down the tap itself, the issue is your O-ring.
 If the tap is dripping from the spout while it’s off, this is the washer.
-You might want to just replace both to be on the safe side, and avoid having to repeat the initial process later.
+You might want to just replace both to be on the safe side, and avoid having to repeat the process later.

 Set your tools close to the area you’re working on for easy access, and have a cloth or rag close by to help keep your hands and the equipment from transferring grease and lubricant.